The Red Mill (film): Plot

-Tina (Marion Davies), the drudge of the Red Mill Tavern in Holland, works hard and long hours, with her only company being a mouse, named Ignatz.
-Willem (George Siegmann) is the mean Tavern proprietor who catches her feeding the mouse.
+Tina, the drudge of the Red Mill Tavern in Holland, works hard and long hours, with her only company being a mouse, named Ignatz.
+Willem is the mean Tavern proprietor who catches her feeding the mouse.
 He is outraged and scares away the mouse and takes it out on Tina.

-Dennis Wheat (Owen Moore), a foreigner who came to the Netherlands for the damsels, is accompanied by his valet Caesar Rinkle (Snitz Edwards).
+Dennis Wheat, a foreigner who came to the Netherlands for the damsels, is accompanied by his valet Caesar Rinkle.
 One day, Tina notices Wheat and immediately falls in love with him.
 She sneaks out of the tavern to be closer to him and hears him saying he will judge an ice skating race.
 The winner of the race will be kissed by him.

 Tina decides to enter the race and wins.
 When Dennis is about to kiss her, Willem storms out and takes Tina with him.
 She later finds out Dennis is leaving town and becomes sad.
 Tina goes back to her hard working days and fantasizes about Dennis returning.
-Dennis returns in the spring and takes an interest in the Burgomaster's daughter Gretchen (Louise Fazenda), who is about to marry the Governor (William Orlamond) but actually is in love with Captain Jacop Van Goop (Karl Dane).
+Dennis returns in the spring and takes an interest in the Burgomaster's daughter Gretchen, who is about to marry the Governor but actually is in love with Captain Jacop Van Goop.

 Jacop sends Gretchen a letter, begging her to elope with him at night.
 Gretchen has to cross her overprotecting father if she wants to leave the house, and does not think there is any chance she will be able to leave the house.
 Tina, however, helps her escape successfully by dressing up like her and Gretchen dressing up like Tina.
 After Gretchen has left, Dennis sneaks into the house to meet the woman he noticed.
 He kisses Tina, thinking it is Gretchen.